Dying in Place

 Certification

-• Doctor visit to confirm patient's death
+• Doctor visit to confirm client's death

 • Issue the Medical Certificate of the Cause of Death [Form 18]